Are Neobanks Safe?

 When a digital-only bank flags a transaction as suspicious and locks an account, there is no physical branch to visit with your ID.
 This "algorithmic incarceration" of funds can last days or weeks.
 For a small business relying on Tide or Mercury for payroll, an automated account freeze without a human-in-the-loop for immediate resolution represents a massive operational risk that traditional banks solve with face-to-face interaction.

-Strategies for Verifying the Integrity of Digital Assets
+Verifying Digital Assets

 Verifying Deposit Insurance Coverage